-- Alfie (2004) movie review: Despite its shortcomings in terms of storytelling, messaging, and character psychology, Charles Shyer’s Alfie 2004 remake deserved better than its – at best – tepid reception from critics and audiences alike.
+- Alfie (2004) movie review: In spite of its shortcomings in terms of storytelling, messaging, and character psychology, Charles Shyer’s Alfie 2004 remake deserved better than its – at best – tepid reception from critics and audiences alike.
 Three good reasons: Star Jude Law and two of the women in his life, Marisa Tomei and Susan Sarandon.

-Alfie 2004 movie: Notwithstanding its many flaws, Charles Shyer remake – & star Jude Law – deserved less chilly reception
+Alfie 2004 movie review: Notwithstanding its flaws, Charles Shyer remake – & star Jude Law – deserved less chilly reception

 A major financial flop that received – generously speaking – less than enthusiastic reviews, Charles Shyer’s Alfie 2004 remake, starring Jude Law in the title role, deserved better.